Berumotto-mk/Berumotto-mk.github.io/content/notes/python/index.md

 **Video file**

-Videos may be added to a page by either placing them in your `assets/media/` media library or in your [page's folder](https://gohugo.io/content-management/page-bundles/), and then embedding them with the _video_ shortcode:
+Videos may be added to a page by either placing them in your `assets/media/` media library or in your [page&#39;s folder](https://gohugo.io/content-management/page-bundles/), and then embedding them with the _video_ shortcode:

     {{</* video src="my_video.mp4" controls="yes" */>}}